elmofromok/mylifeinweeks/README.md

 # Life in Weeks

 A visual representation of your life, where each box represents one week.
 This app helps you visualize your life's journey through a unique timeline format, highlighting significant events and milestones.

+## Development

+For detailed architecture, design decisions, and development roadmap, see our [Planning Document](PLANNING.md).

 ## Features